hindu-comm/weblogs/manasataramgini/2007/04/2007-04-25_adriosaurs-and-the-origin-of-snakes-and-the-snake-like-form.md

 snakes), proposed the rival fossorial or burrowing origin of snakes.
 His works, however, were largely ignored and forgotten until the fossorial theory from extant snakes was revived by Bellairs and gang a decade or so later.
-It was in Bellairs’s stupendous classic on reptiles which I started reading when I was 8 or so that I encountered this fascinating evolutionary issue of snake origins.
+It was in Bellairs’s stupendous classic on reptiles whichI started reading when I was 8 or so that I encountered this fascinating evolutionary issue of snake origins.
 The story was so riveting that I just could not put the books down.
 I had obtained some skulls of lizards